bbc/tams/docs/adr/0044-signalling-timeouts.md

 * Good, because it provides a clear contract between Services and Clients regarding the timeframe in which Objects must be used
 * Good, because it allows for Services to set that timeframe based on their implementation/requirements
 * Good, because it provides clear performance requirements for Clients
-* Bad, because it requires Clients to adapt to that signalled timeframe
+* Bad, because it requires Clients to adapt to that signalled timeframe (or at least meet the minimum level)

 ### Option 1b: Specify a fixed Object garbage collection timeout in the specification